 When looking for parts online, some sellers are real and have authentic, new parts.
 But, many of these parts have costs much closer to what they would traditionally be when working with an OEM-authorized partner.
 In other words, the cheapest parts available are not necessarily the best parts available.
 However, an OEM-authorized partner may be able to obtain discounted, authentic products due to buying power.

 For example, a company that can purchase 1,000 units for spare parts inventory will be able to obtain a better per-unit pricing than a smaller company purchasing 10 units for spare parts inventory.
 Meanwhile, companies with known reputations in the spare and service parts industry, such as Flash Global, can access even better per-unit rates.
 As a result, it is in your best interest to work with a company that has a global footprint of OEM-authorized relationships.

 There are plenty of reasons to review all of your options when you need spare parts or service and repair on your equipment.
 But, you only need one reason to work with an OEM-authorized partner; you need to get the part you expect to get.
 If you pay pennies for something that costs much more even with OEM-authorized partners, you are probably not getting what you think.
 Ultimately, you have to pay for what you buy, so why wouldn’t you want to make sure you are getting what you pay for?
 You deserve to get what you expect and need for your business.

 With multiple OEM relationships, Flash Global can provide the parts you need when you need them.
-Contact a Flash Parts Sales concierge today to learn more.
+Contact a Flash Gloal today to learn more.